 Our Advice for Your Application

-According to Loyola enrollment advisor Payton Leach, a lot of applicants tend to overthink the application process.
+According to Loyola Director of ABSN Enrollment Payton Leach, a lot of applicants tend to overthink the application process.
 When navigating the process, she says it’s really just a matter of:

 • Reading your application instructions carefully.

 • Following all of the directions provided to you.

 As part of the application process, you’ll need to supply the following materials: